mmezache/BiMono_Becker_Doring/README.md

 This code is designed to simulate a bi-monomeric Becker-Döring system.
 The system is a large Ordinary Differential Equations (ODE) system to simulate the evolution in time of the concentration of the clusters and the monomers.
 The system can be approximated by an advection-diffusion Partial Differential Equation (PDE) for the concentration of the clusters considering the size as a continuous variable coupled to two ODE for the concentration of monomers.
-The mathematical properties of the system are described in [DFMR](https://www.sciencedirect.com/science/article/pii/S0022519319303194?casa_token=DCigPl-yfxQAAAAA:TjqSebXOEMsljjXYqvs2kri0VnzMaSxv6rZVdf3Xs41WxL9HeLp_YuLRpdXLiZseGqxMFyttaJGk) and in PREPRINT.
+The mathematical properties of the system are described in [DFMR](https://www.sciencedirect.com/science/article/pii/S0022519319303194?casa_token=DCigPl-yfxQAAAAA:TjqSebXOEMsljjXYqvs2kri0VnzMaSxv6rZVdf3Xs41WxL9HeLp_YuLRpdXLiZseGqxMFyttaJGk) and in [DFMV](https://hal.science/hal-04635659).

 # Numerical integration
 The algorithms are based on :